- Women with Diabetes can develop a great looking body, they just need to think differently, and require unique information and support.

 Micronutrient deficiencies can result from prolonged period of low-calorie dieting and poorly controlled diabetes.
 A varied diet is a great way to get a range of micronutrients in

-First of all, it is worth noting fibre is not an essential nutrient.
+First of all, it is worth noting fiber is not an essential nutrient.

 - It makes you feel fuller (helps with fat loss)

-- Slowing gastric emptying and nutrient absorption (can help with blood glucose management)
+- Slows gastric emptying and nutrient absorption (can help with blood glucose management)

 - Decreases blood cholesterol